Esmail-ibraheem/Transformer-model-Pytorch/README.md

 ### Embedding Visualizer:
 built the word embedding from scratch, but used it for a small dataset I created, or actually just some tokens:

+- The input sequence is transformed into fixed-dimensional embeddings, typically composed of word embeddings and positional encodings.
+Word embeddings capture the semantic meaning of each word.
 ```
          w1        w2   token   input
 0  0.393158 -0.423314      My  input1